Eckhoff42/ait_ads_labelling/README.md

 A python script to label the datasets from [AIT_ADS](https://zenodo.org/records/8263181).
 Any alert happening in the time scope of an attack (as specified in the label file) is labeled as that attack.
 Multiple attacks happening at once have multiple labels.
+A false positive will have an empty list as a label

 The the label is an extra `Label` list in each jason object.
 ```json